DaianaArena/my-portfolio-v2/README.md

 As my [initial portfolio](https://github.com/DaianaArena/my-portfolio) recently turned one year old, I decided to create a new one with all the technologies of the stack I currently use.
 Thanks for visiting my work, I hope you like it.

+This project is a personal portfolio repository created by  me  to showcase my work.
+The purpose of the project is to demonstrate my proficiency in various technologies such as Next.js, React, TailwindCSS, and TypeScript.
+The project also includes instructions for setting up and running the project on a local development environment, as well as deploying it on the Vercel platform.
+Additionally, I provide a boilerplate for creating similar projects using my personal Next.js+Typescript+Tailwind setup.

+## My personal Next.js+Typescript+Tailwind boilerplate

 This project was created from [my personal Next.js+Typescript+Tailwind boilerplate](https://github.com/DaianaArena/react-zoho-widget-boilerplate).
 Feel free to use it if you like it!
 If you do, please visit my [Linkedin](https://www.linkedin.com/in/arenadaiana/) to say thanks 	:grin: remember it helps me a lot ♥

+## AI-powered Project

+This project was generated with the help of natural language processing and machine learning algorithms.
+By using AI, I was able to improve the quality and speed of the development process.
+AI algorithms can analyze vast amounts of data, extract meaningful insights, and provide suggestions for improving the content.

+To enhance my practices in developing and eliciting Neumorphism styles for Tailwind, I rely on [ChatGPT](https://openai.com/blog/chatgpt), a cutting-edge language model that leverages deep learning techniques to produce human-like responses to natural language queries.
+By engaging with ChatGPT, I gain valuable insights and recommendations on how to optimize my development process.
+This enables me to pinpoint potential issues and simplify my workflow.
+Moreover, ChatGPT serves as a useful tool for me to add comments to my code, facilitating better organization and documentation of my work.

+To create visually stunning pieces for my project, I utilized both Photoshop and [Midjourney](https://www.midjourney.com/), an AI-powered platform that generates images based on certain prompts.
+With Midjourney, I was able to quickly and easily create unique and captivating visuals that perfectly complemented the overall aesthetic of my project.
+The platform's AI capabilities also allowed me to experiment with different design elements and receive instant feedback on what works best.
+Overall, Midjourney was an invaluable tool that helped me bring my creative vision to life.

+But wait, there's more.
+In addition to using AI to develop the project, this same technology was also employed to write the documentation you're reading right now.
+This approach not only saves time, but it also ensures that the documentation is accurate and consistent.
+Furthermore, using AI to generate documentation frees up developer time to focus on other important aspects of the project, making the development process faster and more efficient.

 ## Before Installation - System Requirements